edakturk14/zk-tutorial/README.md

 ## Installation

-1. First make sure that you have a [NodeJS](https://nodejs.org/en/) version 16 or above.
+1. First, make sure you have a [NodeJS](https://nodejs.org/en/) version 16 or above.
     You can check the Node version by:
     ```node -v``` or ```node --version```